 If anything, his name has become an adjective, with the word “Jarmuschian” instantly calling to mind a cinematic mood board of sunglasses, cigarettes and studied nonchalance.
-And to that tonally homogenous filmography we can add “The Dead Don’t Die,” a typically deadpan ring around the zombie flick that kicked off the Cannes Film Festival on Tuesday evening with a starry red carpet and an appealing, if disappointingly one-note film.
+And to that tonally homogenous filmography we can add “The Dead Don’t Die,” a typically deadpan ring around the zombie flick that’s appealing, if disappointingly one-note.

 Of course, that note isn’t entirely unpleasant.
 Jarmusch’s wry understatement and cool remove survive the zombie apocalypse fully intact, and he still keeps the best Rolodex in town.
 He puts both to marked effect in “The Dead Don’t Die,” delivering a film full of appealing actors and winning moments that are either unwilling or unable to build on them and become anything greater than the sum of its parts (this can be a very Jarmuschian tendency as well).

 But consider the various parts!
 Bill Murray and Adam Driver anchor the film as officers Cliff and Ronnie, two sheriffs in the three-cop town of Centerville (municipal motto: “A Real Nice Place”).
 Apart from the occasional chicken theft, there simply isn’t much crime in Anytown, USA – and that gives Cliff, Ronnie and fellow sheriff Mindy (Chloe Sevigny) ample time to reflect on the deeper questions in life, like ‘how late is too late for donuts and coffee?’